journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

 -  Notify the Editor that all files have been prepared, and that the Production process may begin, by responding to the original copy-editing request message in the Copyediting Discussion panel.
 Specifically mention all closed Github issues.
 -  Once moved to production, assignee should post the message "All done." in the original copyediting request and mark the discussion as "Closed."

+## Production

+Once the manuscript has been moved to production, check the following metadata (this requires production editor permissions).

+Move to the "Production" tab and find the list of contributors.
+- Do a cursory check if the authors are in **ORCID**, and enter the ORCID ID.
+If not present, check the box: “Send e-mail to request ORCID authorization from contributor”
+- All authors should have an **affiliation**, and at least one author should have an email address.
+  - Check that the affiliation is consistent with the affiliation on the PDF.

 ## Finish this step
 Go to [02 SOP Latex Galley](02_SOP_latex_galley.md).